geeksforsocialchange/gfsc-v2/_posts/2021-05-11-imok-is-launched.md

 Examples use cases are:

 - Supporting protestors at risk of arrest or kidnapping
-- Supporting women and gender minorities walking home at night, or going on dates
+- Supporting women and LGBTQ+ people walking home at night, or going on dates
 - Supporting journalists or medical staff in warzones
 - Supporting people seeking asylum through 'signing in' processes